Open-EO/openeo.org/meet-us.md

 ---
-layout: page
-title: Meet us
-permalink: /meet-us/
-order: 7
+sidebar: false
 ---

+# Meet us

 We are always happy to present and discuss the current state of the project.
 You can **meet us at the following events**: